How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 ► Vistadome

-Is the most scenic as the wagons are completely surrounded by the glass offering staggering views of the surrounding overwhelming nature.
-Service on board is also personalized which adds up to the experience.
+It is the most scenic as the wagons are completely surrounded by the glass, offering staggering views of the surrounding overwhelming nature.
+Service on board is also personalized, which adds to the experience.

 ► Hiram Bingham